esjeon/rice-va11halla/README.md

 The following information is included:

+- battery percentage
+- cpu usage (in percent)
+- date and time
+- disk numbers (free storage, percentage, total storage and used storage)
+- available entropy
+- hostname
+- ip addresses
+- ram numbers (free ram, percentage, total ram and used ram)
+- temperature
+- volume percentage (alsa)
 - wifi percentage
-- battery percentage
-- cpu usage in percent
-- cpu temperature
-- ram usage in percent
-- alsa volume level in percent
-- disk usage
-- date
-- time

-Multiple entries (battery, wifi signal, ...) are supported and everything can be reordered and customized via a C header file (similar to DWM).
+Multiple entries per function are supported and everything can be reordered and customized via a C header file (similar to DWM).

 ![screenshot](screenshot.png)